ozz-animation

 The runtime track data structure exists for 1 to 4 float types (ozz::animation::FloatTrack, …, ozz::animation::Float4Track) and quaterions (ozz::animation::QuaternionTrack).
 See offline track for more details on track content.
 The runtime track data structure is optimized for the processing of ozz::animation::TrackSamplingJob and ozz::animation::TrackTriggeringJob.
 Keyframe ratios, values and interpolation mode are all store as separate buffers in order to access the cache coherently.
 Ratios are usually accessed/read alone from the jobs that all start by looking up the keyframes to interpolate indeed.

 The following sample shows a use case of user channel track to drive attachment state of a box manipulated by a robot’s arm.
-The track was edited in a DCC tool as a custom property, and imported along side the animation using fbx2ozz.
+The track was edited in a DCC tool as a custom property, and imported alongside the animation using fbx2ozz.

 Initializing WebGL